 The 4K panel is bright with crystal-clear details and lusciously saturated colors.
 The laptop consistently beat its competitors on both overall and graphics performance.
 Given all of the pros that come with this laptop, especially the battery life and power combo, the Dell Precision 7550 is undoubtedly one of the best workstations you can buy, that is, if you can afford it.

 Two is better than one.
 This is especially true of the Asus ZenBook Pro Duo which employs a pair of 4K displays into a single laptop with the goal of increasing your productivity.
 Did we mention the main display is an OLED panel?
-So not only do you get crisp detail -- you also get mind-blowing color.
-But the ZenBook Pro Duo is more than just stunning touch displays with an overclockable Core i9 processor, 32GB of RAM, a seriously fast 1TB SSD and a powerful Nvidia GeForce RTX 2060 GPU with 6GB of RAM.
+So not only do you get crisp detail, but you also get mind-blowing color.
+But the ZenBook Pro Duo is more than just stunning touch displays; it boasts an overclockable Core i9 processor, 32GB of RAM, a seriously fast 1TB SSD and a powerful Nvidia GeForce RTX 3070 GPU.
 That means there’s not much this laptop can’t do.

 Gigabyte got a lot of things right with the Aero 15, including its sturdy, all-aluminum, jet-black chassis, gorgeous OLED panel and satisfying, clicky keyboard.
 Its gaming and performance benchmarks are decent, too.
 The Aero 15 is an excellent choice for content creators.
 Photo and video editors will benefit from the Aero 15’s color-accurate 4K panel, but they’ll also enjoy the pleasures of diving into one of their favorite triple-A titles after a long day of work.